NW High School Student Leadership Conference—Rockaway Beach, OR

 $110—Non-Member School Registration Fee

-$159—Member School Per Student Fee (5 meals and 1 snack, lodging for 2 nights)
+$165—Member School Per Student Fee (5 meals, 3 snacks, and lodging for 2 nights)

 Professional development (PD) opportunities are nearly universal in the experiences of U.S. educators, both in public school settings and in Christian schools.
 The question of which PD strategies are most effective has become more critical in recent years, as schools face increasing internal and external pressures to improve student outcomes and optimize instructional expenditures.
 As a result, many school leaders are seeking to identify PD opportunities with high return on investment (ROI) in terms of student learning and achievement.